Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licences/02_Publication-and-Reuse-of-Research-Outputs-within-a-Multi-Layered-Rules-Framework.md

 **Content Overview for presentation/lecture:**

 - The purpose and main approaches towards protection of research outputs
-- The multi-layered framework (IPR, national rules, open licenses)
+- The multi-layered framework (IPR, national rules, open licences)
 - The societal significance of ensuring FAIR publication
 - Main rules affecting the licensing of research outputs, including national copyright laws, internal rules and policies at the level of the organisation
 - Considerations for licence compatibility in Open Licensing (instructor could go over licensing issues in a brief/introductory way, and refer to Resource 9 for more detailed course on licensing)